 Evidence is emerging linking excessive heat to poor health outcomes especially in vulnerable populations.
 Pregnant women and children are disproportionally affected by climate change, with studies showing an association between excessive heat and poor pregnancy outcomes including preterm birth, low birth weight and stillbirth5-7.
 Heat stress, defined as the amount of heat that exceeds the level wherein the body can adapt prior physiological impairment8, has been shown to increase the prevalence of non-communicable diseases (NCDs) 9,10.
 Existing cardiovascular diseases and diabetes are worsening, respiratory diseases are also on the rise as a result of air pollution10.
 Although there is scarcity of literature, climate change has also been associated with mental health disorders including post-traumatic stress disorder, depression and extreme emotional distress11.
 All this adds to the burden on already fragile healthcare systems, particularly in poorly resourced developing countries including sub-Saharan Africa which, despite emitting less greenhouse gases compared to developed countries, are disproportionally affected by climate change1,12.

 Climate change is also associated with a rise in infectious diseases including malaria and dengue13.
 Rising temperatures are changing vector breeding patterns and humans are exposed to increasing vector infectivity rates13.
-Water contamination due to floods is exacerbating the prevalence of diarrhoeal diseases such as cholera, particularly in the African region2.
+Water contamination due to floods are exacerbating the prevalence of diarrhoeal diseases such as cholera, particularly in the African region2.
 Food insecurity and malnutrition are on the rise due to loss of crops and diminishing biodiversity1.
-It estimated that between 40 and 300 million people are at the risk of starvation globally as the climate crisis worsens1,13.
-Injuries and displacement of communities due to floods, wildfires and other natural disasters is contributing to the public health crisis.
-Migration from coastal and rural areas to safer urban areas is on the rise, with informal settlements, overcrowding and unhygienic living conditions further increasing the risk of infectious diseases and the emergence of zoonotics 1,3,13.
+It is estimated that between 40 and 300 million people are at the risk of starvation globally as the climate crisis worsens1,13.
+Injuries and displacement of communities due to floods, wildfires and other natural disasters are contributing to the public health crisis.
+Migration from coastal and rural areas to safer urban areas are on the rise, with informal settlements, overcrowding and unhygienic living conditions further increasing the risk of infectious diseases and the emergence of zoonotics 1,3,13.
 Health systems are also bearing the impact of climate change directly as a result of infrastructural damage, interruptions to information and supply chain systems etc2.

-The above threatens the achievement of United Nations (UN) sustainable development goals (SDGs), especially SDG 1: ending poverty; SDG 2: ending hunger and SDG 3: achieving good health and wellbeing by 2030, with the latter reliant on intact and responsive health systems.
+The above threatens to undermine the achievement of United Nations (UN) sustainable development goals (SDGs), especially SDG 1: ending poverty; SDG 2: ending hunger and SDG 3: achieving good health and wellbeing by 2030, with the latter reliant on intact and responsive health systems.
 More than ever before, there is a need to strengthen and build resilient healthcare systems with increased capacity to absorb and withstand the impact of a worsening climate crisis, while delivering standard care and managing existing and emerging pandemics.

 A well-resourced health workforce is at the core of health systems strengthening and healthcare professionals (HCPs) are critical to building strong and resilient healthcare systems that can mitigate the impact of climate change.
 A climate health crisis response requires HCPs who are well informed and are able to anticipate, prevent and manage challenges placed on themselves and on health systems due to climate change.
 The reality however, is that most HCPs are ill-equipped to manage the escalating climate health crisis.
 Public HCPs are disproportionately affected due to diminished capacity and support to sufficiently respond to the crisis.
 Lack of information and awareness on the extent of the climate health crisis and the urgent need to respond compounds the problem.
 Lack of clear climate health policy directives and resources is a barrier towards effective planning and execution.
 Although some HCPs in low- middle income countries (LMICs) have a perception of the climate change crisis9, climate change and health advocacy is limited to developed countries despite the urgent need for climate justice advocacy groups led by HCPs in developing countries.